jmMeessen/blog-the-captains-shack/content/post/pimoroniDocker.md

 With limited investment, the Raspberry Pi is a great platform to touch, learn and demonstrate many concepts of modern computing.
 Docker has very rapidely found its way on the RPi, mainly with the help of the [Hypriot](http://blog.hypriot.com/) distribution.
 I use a flock of RPi to demonstrate and help visualize many Docker concepts.

 With its hardware interfacing capabilities, the Raspberry Pi is also a very popular IOT platform.
-Docker could have the same "mass innovation" enabling effect as for mainstream computing. "build, ship and run" opens indeed interesting perspectives in the field of IOT.
+For IOT, Docker could have the same "mass innovation" enabling effect as for mainstream computing. "build, ship and run" opens indeed interesting perspectives in the field of IOT.

-While preparing a training lab with my flock of RPis, I wondered if I could demonstrate that aspect of Docker.
+While preparing a training lab with my herd of RPis, I wondered if I could demonstrate that aspect of Docker.
 These are some notes about my experiments.

 [Pimoroni](https://shop.pimoroni.com/) builds several devices that plug on the  Raspberry Pi GPIO.
 They are well designed, reasonably priced and often useful.
 The software support is good.
 Thus a good starting point for hassle free experiments.